holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: Hola!
     content: >
       **Welcome to holaphil.com**.
-Thanks for stopping by!
 Inside you will find resources and information related to my 20+ years of experience building brands, products, and services.
 Take a tour by simply scrolling further down or selecting any of the nav items above.

       PS — *this website is built using an architecture called **Jamstack**.